dmn-tck/tck/runners/dmn-tck-runner-drools/README.md

-# DMN TCK Drools runner
+# DMN TCK Apache KIE Drools runner

-This is a Drools runner implementation for the DMN TCK suite of tests, to automate the TCK DMN tests execution for the [Drools](https://drools.org) engine.
+This is an Apache KIE Drools runner implementation for the DMN TCK suite of tests, to automate the TCK DMN tests execution for the [Drools](https://drools.org) engine.

 ## How to build and execute this runner